princemaple/elixir-cloudflare-api-client/priv/docs/per-hostname_authenticated_origin_pull.md

+## Per-hostname Authenticated Origin Pull

+Setup a client certficate per hostname to be sent in a request to Origin

-## Upload a Hostname Client Certificate
+### Upload a Hostname Client Certificate

 **Permission needed:** `#ssl:edit`